12.9 Grade Steel vs Stainless Steel

 In conclusion, when looking to replace an existing fastener with a new one, it's essential to meet the required mechanical properties of the original fastener as described by the manufacturer and local codes.
 Just because a bolt is the same size doesn't make it a match.

-High tensile fasteners are specifically designed to meet the needs of high tensile applications, so swapping them out for an inferior (from the point of view of tensile strength) stainless steel fastener can only compromise the vehicle.
-If you're interested in learning more or ordering high-tensile or stainless steel fasteners, please contact our team.
+High tensile fasteners are specifically designed to meet the needs of high tensile applications, so swapping them out for an inferior (from the point of view of tensile strength) stainless steel fastener can only compromise the project.
+If you're interested in learning more or ordering high-tensile or stainless steel fasteners, check out our nuts & bolts page, or contact our team.